Short Story: The Story of the Scar

 "Mr. Molko," I announced, "I am in need of a seamstress.
 Set a course for Bridgetown."

 Mr. Molko is the best of first mates, loyal and quick, with a boyish face, and shiny dark hair of which he is rather vain.
-He also possesses that most necessary attribute of a good first mate: the ability to read his captain's moods and that of the crew and to be the intermediate between them.
+He also possesses that most necessary attribute of a good first mate: the ability to read his captain's moods and that of the crew and to be the intermediary between them.
 Before Mr. Molko dashed off to carry out my order, he gave me a small, reassuring smile, for he I knew was hesitant to return to Bridgetown, and even more loath to return to the Rising Phoenix.

 However, he also knew my men were eager to once more find ease at their favorite establishment and that I, as a good captain, would not want my melancholy mood to infect my crew.
 I told myself that a captain who commands so many able men must overcome personal weaknesses, and I led them with an air of feigned merriment.
 And to tell the truth, I was pleased myself to find the Rising Phoenix to be still a familiar, friendly place.
 The bottles were passed around, and that night I slept soundly in my room upstairs, which the proprietress of the Phoenix, a Mrs. Fielding whose story deserves telling as much as mine, had prepared as soon as the Scorpio had been spied upon the horizon.